siddiqua1/cs4780_final/README.md

 Python 3.X (Done on Google Colab)
 Dependencies: pandas, numpy, sklearn, pytorch

-Set the [dataset_path] correctly if not on google colab
+Set the [dataset_path] correctly if the project is not being run on google colab.